 Indeed, we show that almost all of the maximal sum-free subsets of $[n]$ look like one of two particular extremal constructions (see Section~\ref{23} for more details).

+Our main result is an example of an \emph{enumeration} problem.
+This area has a long history.
+In particular, in the context of graph theory, the study was initiated by Erd\H{o}s, Kleitman and Rothschild~\cite{ekr} who (up to an error term in the exponent) determined the number of $K_r$-free graphs on $n$ vertices.
+Since then, a number of tools have been developed for attacking such problems.
+However, progress on enumeration problems for sum-free sets has been slower.
+Indeed, as mentioned above, it took nearly 15 years for the conjecture of Cameron and Erd\H{o}s on the number of sum-free subsets of $[n]$ to be fully resolved.
+We believe that our methods are likely to provide insight for attacking related problems.
+For example, in Section~\ref{group} we state several open problems on the number of maximal sum-free subsets of abelian groups.

 In Section~\ref{overview} we give an overview of the proof and highlight the new ideas that we develop.
 We state some useful results in Section~\ref{tools} and prove Theorem~\ref{thm-main} in Section~\ref{sec-main}.
-In Section~\ref{group} we give some results and open problems on the number of maximal sum-free subsets of abelian groups.